jro31/jethro-codes/_articles/projects/blocks-falling.md

 The `Set` function ensures that each value is unique, so when we pass `[4, 4, 5, 6]` to `Set`, it becomes `[4, 5, 6]` (set requires the `new`).

-So what we end up returning here, is a unique array of integers, for the columns that our `'live'` block currently occupies; in our example, we return `[4, 5, 6]`:
+So what we end up returning here, is an array of unique integers, for the columns that our `'live'` block currently occupies; in our example, we return `[4, 5, 6]`:

 ```js
 return [...new Set(columnsArray.flat().map(column => parseInt(column)))];